Disclosure: TheBestVPN is reader-supported. When you buy a VPN through links on our site, we may earn commissions. Learn more.

 For instance:

-• Privacy: 16 VPN locations, but NOT the UK and US.
+• Privacy: Access to most VPN locations, but NOT the UK and US.
 You also get unrestricted P2P/Bittorrent.
 No TV streaming.

-• TV: 4 VPN locations (3 in the US and 1 in the UK).
+• TV: Limited VPN locations focused on streaming (primarily US and UK servers).
 With this package, you can also “stream TV from the USA and UK”.
 No P2P and Bittorrent.

-• Global: 20 VPN locations (including 3 in the US and 1 in the UK).
+• Global: All VPN locations (including all US and UK servers).
 You can also stream TV from the USA and UK, as well as have unrestricted P2P/Bittorrent.
-However, the sting in the tail with this package is that you cannot use the US and UK servers for P2P and Bittorrent.
+However, the limitation is that you cannot use the US and UK servers for P2P and Bittorrent.

-Most other VPNs we’ve reviewed will give you full access in each plan.
+Most other VPNs we’ve reviewed will give you full access to all features in each plan.
 The only difference is the signup length and pricing.

 Unfortunately, that’s not the case here.